AKinThreads/Lead-Tracker-Chrome-Extension/README.md

 - To enable the `chrome.tabs` API, this project is meant to be used as a Chrome Extension.
 - If running as a regular webpage, the "SAVE TAB" button will not function unless loaded as an extension with appropriate permissions.

-## License

-MIT License – free to use and modify.